Big Fat Greek Odyssey

 We chose the wild, unspoilt Mani region of the southern Peloponnese, basing ourselves in the hillside village of Megali Mantineia, beneath the Taygetos mountains.
 In this traditional farming settlement, where nothing much had changed in centuries, we met unforgettable local characters, took part in their way of life and set about living a Greek kind of life - not always an easy task with Wallace, our manic Jack Russell dog, in tow.

 The results were often hilarious, heart-warming, and challenging, especially as the economic crisis deepened and the country experienced the biggest social upheaval since the Second World War.
 While we planned to stay in Greece for a year, the fat odyssey grew bigger - and ran for four years.
-It became the basis for Marjory's four best-selling travel memoirs, starting with the popular Things Can Only Get Feta, and two novels (see below) and was charted in our Greek blog (click ‘blog’ on the bar at the top of the page).
+It became the basis for Marjory's four best-selling travel memoirs, starting with the ever-popular Things Can Only Get Feta, and three novels (see below) and was charted in our Greek blog (click ‘blog’ on the bar at the top of the page).

-Wake Me Up For The Elephants - described by best-selling author Peter Kerr as "travel writing at its best" - is a new collection of funny and candid tales.
+Wake Me Up For The Elephants - described by best-selling author Peter Kerr as "travel writing at its best" - is a collection of funny and candid tales.

-This new book, available from all Amazon stores, has the humour and flavour of Marjory McGinn's Greek memoirs but with a broader canvas: Africa, Greece, Australia, Fiji, Scotland and Ireland.
-They are exotic, romantic locations, and the stories are based on real journeys.
 They introduce the reader to wild locations, eccentric fellow travellers and hilarious, often scary, situations: dodging wild animals on safari and a male stalker in Mombasa; dance torment in tropical Fiji; a supernatural mystery in the Australian bush; a beach gallop in Ireland led by a lobster fisherman; a boating mash-up on the exquisite Greek island of Paxos.
-This book is also in part a prequel to Marjory's Greek travel series. |
+This book is also in part a prequel to Marjory's Greek travel series.

 Buy the Kindle: